 - 1/4 cup soy sauce

 - Heat 1 tablespoon of olive oil in a pan over medium high heat.

 - Season the pork tenderloins on all sides with the salt, pepper and Italian seasoning.
 Cut the pork tenderloins in half if needed to fit into your slow cooker.

 - Sear the pork for 5-6 minutes per side, or until golden brown.

 - Place the pork in a slow cooker.

-- In a small bowl, mix together the chicken broth, soy sauce, balsamic vinegar, brown sugar and garlic.
+- In a small bowl, mix together the remaining tablespoon of olive oil, chicken broth, soy sauce, balsamic vinegar, brown sugar and garlic.

 - Pour the sauce over the pork.
 Cover the slow cooker and cook on LOW for 6-8 hours, or HIGH for 4 hours.